OctoFarm/OctoFarm/README.md

 Confirmed working on: Linux (Ubuntu, Debian), RaspberryPi (Rasbian), Windows 10.
 Should also work on but not tested: MacOS, anything else nodejs will run on.

+_Note_: Raspberry Pi's Raspbian OS doesn't officially support running MongoDB yet (MongoDB requires a 64bit kernel, whereas Raspbian's is 32bit), so in that case, you'll need an external database running on some other machine or VM.

 ### Prerequisites

 - [MongoDB](https://www.mongodb.com/) - v4.2+